What are your options as a foreigner living in Singapore if you need to apply for a personal loan? We break it down for you.

 Current promotion: Enjoy an interest rate from 3.99% p.a (EIR 7.5% p.a) with minimum loan of $20,000.
 This is a limited time offer for New Citi Customers.
 For 12 month loan tenures, you will enjoy 0% interest rates and 3.5% processing fee.

 Overall, HSBC offers the longest loan tenor of up to 7 years which means that you can spread out your monthly payment over a longer period of time.
 This can be useful if you’re looking to borrow a large sum and need to break down your repayments into more manageable monthly instalments.
 However, HSBC’s personal loan requires a higher minimum loan amount of $5,000.

-Current promotion: From now till to 29 February 2020, you can enjoy low rate from 3.7% p.a.
+Current promotion: Enjoy low interest rates from 3.7% p.a.
 (EIR 7% p.a.) along with $108 cashback upon approval.
 You also pay $0 processing fees when you apply on SingSaver.

 Read a more in-depth review of HSBC’s Personal Loan here.

 OCBC offers a low interest rate of 3.5% p.a.
 (EIR 7.27% p.a.)
 However, there is a processing fee of $112.30, which is relatively high compared to other banks that are waiving processing fees .
 If you do not have an existing OCBC Credit Card or EasiCredit account, you will need to apply for an OCBC Credit Card before you can apply for the OCBC Personal Loan.